 In addition to cleansing the skin, infrared saunas also help decongest and eliminate toxins from the internal organs.
 The liver, kidneys and other internal organs can become burdened with estrogen, chemicals, and toxic metals.
 Overload, sluggishness, and congestion of these eliminatory organs greatly inhibits the detoxification of all toxic substances in our bodies.
 This is a very critical problem for cancer patients.
 Saunas move blood away from the center of the body toward the extremities to get rid of the heat.
 By causing blood to move toward the body surface, infrared saunas help to decongest the body’s internal organs as well.

 While conventional cancer treatments often suppress immune function, hyperthermia can actually enhance it.
-According to German professor Rolf Issels, MD, PhD, hyperthermia produces ´heat shock´ proteins on the surface of the cancer cells, making them more prone to attack by the immune system.
+Hyperthermia produces ´heat shock´ proteins on the surface of the cancer cells, making them more prone to attack by the immune system.

-Doctor Gurdev Parmar, of the Integrated Health Clinic in Fort Langley, agrees.
-He explains that heat makes cancer cells look distinct from healthy cells.
-Thereby generating an immune response that is both immediate and long-lasting.
+Heat makes cancer cells look distinct from healthy cells.
+Generating an immune response that is both immediate and long-lasting.
 Because the damaged proteins on the surfaces of tumor cells look very different from healthy cells the immune system is alarmed.
 Therefore, natural killer cells and macrophages are immediately sent to the tumor.
 These cells then activate dendritic cells, which in turn present the heat-damaged proteins to T cells.
-Hyperthermia promotes the maturing and migration of the DCs to the lymph nodes, where T cells become activated against the cancer cell proteins.
-The activated T cells, called Cytotoxic T Lymphocytes, then attack and kill tumor cells.
+Hyperthermia promotes the maturing and migration of the DCs to the lymph nodes.
+Now T cells become activated against the cancer cell proteins – they then attack and kill tumor cells.

-Although there are many techniques for generating hyperthermia, infrared sauna is definitely one of the easiest and safest.
-In an article published in the International Journal of Biometeorology, the authors conclude that “materials emitting electromagnetic radiation in the far infrared range, which are widely used in Japan for cosmetic [and] therapeutic… purposes, appear capable of potentiating leukocyte functions without promoting oxidative injury.”
+Although there are many techniques for generating hyperthermia, an infrared sauna is definitely one of the easiest and safest.
+In an article published in the International Journal of Biometeorology, the authors conclude that “materials emitting electromagnetic radiation in the far infrared range, appear capable of potentiating leukocyte functions without promoting oxidative injury.”

 Saunas have the ability to powerfully reduce the activity of the sympathetic nerve system.
 Excessive activity of the sympathetic nervous system is a contributing factor in many cancer cases.
-The sympathetic branch of the body’s autonomic nervous system activates the brain, muscles, thyroid and adrenal glands in its fright – fight – flight response to stress.
-However, it also strongly inhibits digestion, immune response and eliminative organ function.
+It strongly inhibits digestion, immune response and eliminative organ function.
 Hence, cancer patients desperately need more immune, digestive and eliminative activity.

 Saunas can support parasympathetic activity in several ways.
 Sauna heat greatly slows normal heat production, a sympathetic function.
 To dissipate heat, saunas draw blood from the center to the periphery of the body.
 This opposes an important sympathetic nervous system activity, which is to draw blood to the central part of the body as a protection against attack.
 Furthermore, saunas eliminate toxins that irritate the body’s tissues and keep it in a sympathetic state.
 Inhibiting the sympathetic nervous system can also promote cancer therapy healing by helping to reduce excess acidity in the body.
 Cancer, as we know, thrives in an acid environment.